Herbert Blake

 Herbert Blake (26 August 1894 – 1958) was a professional footballer who played for Bristol City, Tottenham Hotspur and Kettering Town.

-Football career
+Career

 Blake began his career at the non-League club Fishponds before joining Bristol City in 1914 where he played a solitary match.
 In 1919 the goalkeeper had a trial at Preston North End.
-Blake moved on to Welsh Southern League club Mid-Rhondda before joining Tottenham Hotspur where he went on to appear in 56 matches in all competitions between 1921–23.
+Blake moved on to Welsh Southern League club Mid-Rhondda before joining Tottenham Hotspur where he went on to appear in 56 matches in all competitions between 1921 and 1923.
 He ended his career at Kettering Town.

+Personal life

+Blake's nephew Bert Blake also became a professional footballer.
+He served in the British Armed Forces during the First World War.